Fat City (novel): Meaning of title

-In a 1969 interview with Life, Leonard Gardner explained the meaning of the title.
+In a 1969 interview with Life, Gardner explained the meaning of the title.

 "Lots of people have asked me about the title of my book.
 It's part of Negro slang.
 When you say you want to go to Fat City, it means you want the good life.
 I got the idea for the title after seeing a photograph of a tenement in an exhibit in San Francisco.
 'Fat City' was scrawled in chalk on a wall.
 The title is ironic: Fat City is a crazy goal no one is ever going to reach."

-Critical reception and influence
+Critical reception

 Kirkus Reviews wrote that Leonard "takes the tired saga of the second rate fighter and converts it into a vivid, gritty experience underlying the ultimate sadness of constricted, caught, despairing lives."

+Influence

-Joan Didion said that "Fat City affected me more than any new fiction I have read in a long while, and I do not think it affected me only because I come from Fat City, or somewhere near it...
+American writer Joan Didion said that "Fat City affected me more than any new fiction I have read in a long while, and I do not think it affected me only because I come from Fat City, or somewhere near it...
 He has got it exactly right... but he has done more than just get it down, he has made it a metaphor for the joyless in heart."

 Of the novel, Denis Johnson has stated that "I studied Leonard Gardner's book so closely that I began to fear I'd never be able to write anything but imitations of it, so I swore it off" and that ten years later its influence was still strong: "I'd taught myself to write in Gardner's style, though not as well".
 Johnson's book Jesus' Son has been compared to Fat City in both its content and style.

 Film adaptation

-The novel was adapted into a celebrated film of the same name by John Huston in 1972.
+The novel was adapted into a film of the same name by John Huston in 1972.